 As much as we don’t want to think about it, one day our kids will grow up and move out on their own.
-I cannot tell you the number of new adults I have met over the years that had no idea how to preform basic life skills, such as cooking.
+I cannot tell you the number of new adults I have met over the years that had no idea how to perform basic life skills, such as cooking.
 I mean, we all have to eat and one day your child is going to need to cook for themselves.
 Starting when they are young can really instill this skill into them as they will grow up knowing how to cook.
-I am a big advocate for teaching life skills early, such as cooking cleaning and just general responsibility.
-This is the reason my kids have age appropriate chores.
+I am a big advocate for teaching life skills early, such as cooking cleaning, and just general responsibility.
+This is the reason my kids have age-appropriate chores.

 It Can Help Picky Eaters

 My daughter is finally coming out of her picky eater stage, and I feel like having her cook with me has really helped with this.
 I have noticed that she is more inclined to eat something if she made it herself.
 While there are still some days that all she wants to eat is chicken nuggets, there has been a real improvement.
 I think it really goes back to that sense of pride.
 It is like she thinks, ” I made this, so I need to eat it”.
 This may or may not help with every picky eater, but it has seemed to do the trick with mine.

 So we know the benefits of cooking with kids, but how do we get them truly interested?
 At least for my daughter, it did not take too much to really get her to want to cook.